KerkhoffTechnologies/logstash-formula/README.rst

 this formula does not support nested conditionals at this time.
 See pillar.example for an example of the conditional functionality.

+The formula supports conditionals spanning many rules.
+Using the "continue" and "endif" attributes will cause a conditional not not to be terminated at end of plugin that started with a "cond" attribute.
+After the first "cond" and "continue" attribute plugin, add others to be included after by just adding a "continue" attribute.
+On the last plugin to be contained in the condition, add a "endif" attribute.
+See pillar.example for usage.

 Overriding Defaults
 -------------------
 This formula sets up certain defaults in map.jinja, specifically: